sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-projects.rst

 - Click on the Import button.
 - Choose the zip file from your computer to Import from.
 You must have downloaded this zip file from Fire during the export process.
-- Select the name of the Project which you would like to import from the zip file.
+- Select the name of the project which you would like to import from the zip file.
 Fire would display all the available Projects in your zip file.

  .. figure:: ../../../_assets/user-guide/export-import/importapplication.png